zeyangxu/stryker-js/docs/guides/nodejs.md

 node ../../node_modules/typescript/bin/tsc -b path/to/tsconfig.json
 ```

-> Note: since the sandbox dir doesn't have you node_modules, you will need to specify the full path to the TypeScript compiler.
+> Note: since the sandbox dir doesn't have your node_modules, you will need to specify the full path to the TypeScript compiler.

 ### Initial test run fails